pijll/18xx-unified-rules/games/SteamOverHolland.md

 they must sell shares until they comply with the certificate limit in their next SDR turn.

-Shares in companies with a share value in the yellow zone on the market do not count towards the certificate limit.

 Private company certificates
 count towards the certificate limit.

 ### Starting a company

 To start a company,
-a player buys the president's certificate of a company.
+a player buys a number of shares equal to the current phase in a single SDR turn.
-The player chooses the par value of the company from the options indicated on the stock market chart.
+The player chooses the starting share value of the company from the options indicated on the stock market chart.

 After the president's certificate has been bought, the other shares are available.

-A railroad company floats immediately when 60% of the shares has been sold from the IPO.
+A railroad company floats immediately when the initial shares have been sold.
-The company receives 10 times the par value.
+The company receives the price of the sold shares.
+The other shares are placed in its treasury.
 The home token is placed
-at the start of the company's first OR turn.
+at the start of the company's turn in the next operating round.

 ### Presidentship